A. Honors Project

 F. Transportation Economics and Public Policy (Janusch)

 In this seminar we will apply microeconomic concepts of demand, costs, pricing, and project evaluation to analyze transportation activities.
-We will examine the tradeoff of efficiency and equity concerns surrounding transportation public policy issues such as congestion pricing, transportation network services (e.g., Uber and Lyft), urban parking, transit systems, efficiency standards, airports and airlines, transportation mobile applications, and other alternative modes of transportation demanded by passengers and shippers.
+We will examine the tradeoff of efficiency and equity concerns surrounding transportation public policy issues such as congestion pricing, transportation network services (e.g., Uber and Lyft), autonomous vehicles, urban parking, transit systems, efficiency standards, airports and airlines, transportation mobile applications, and other alternative modes of transportation demanded by passengers and shippers.
 Our discussions will also address rent-seeking behavior, environmental effects, and the welfare implications of particular policies.

 In this course we will apply the tools of economic analysis to study innovation, a key driver of economic growth.
 Emphasis will be placed on how economic policy may provide incentives for scientific research in a rapidly changing world.
 For example, our analysis will explore the following questions: What policies might encourage the transfer of technology from developed to developing countries?
 How can policy promote the development of clean energy technologies?
 How can intellectual property rights keep up with the digital age?
 Specific topics include technology and economic growth, the measurement of technological change, international technology diffusion, intellectual property rights, and the financing of research and development (R&D).